lh3/lh3.github.com/_posts/2021-10-10-introducing-dual-assembly.md

 The need of more data is particularly problematic for clinical samples.

 **A dual asembly can be produced with long reads only.**
-It is a weaker version of haplotype-resolved assembly but is alomst as powerful for variant calling purposes.
+It is a weaker version of haplotype-resolved assembly but is almost as powerful for variant calling purposes.
 In the figure below, the dual assembly (the top two tracks) also correctly resolves both haplotypes.
 The primary/alternate assembly pair can also be produced with long reads only.